janus-idp/backstage-plugins/plugins/rbac-backend/README.md

 ### Configuring conditional policies via file

 The RBAC plugin allows you to import conditional policies from an external file.
 User can defined conditional policies for roles created with help of policies-csv-file.
-Conditional policies should be defined like array in the yaml format.
+Conditional policies should be defined as object sequences in the YAML format.

 You can specify the path to this configuration file in your application configuration: